Mindful/cardbuilder/docs/source/contributing/contrib_data_source.rst

 However, the overwhelming majority of data sources do not inherit from DataSource directly and but instead inherit from either :ref:`WebApiDataSource <web_api_data_source>` or :ref:`ExternalDataDataSource <external_data_data_source>`.
 These two base classes represent the two most common cases for data source implementation: a data source which relies on an API hosted somewhere online, and a data source which reads data from an external file of some kind.
 The remainder of this guide will explain some high level concepts related to data sources, and then cover the above two cases in detail.

-Words
+Words & Forms
 ------

 ``lookup_word`` takes two arguments where you might expect it to take only one; it accepts both a ``Word`` and a string representing a specific form of that word.
 The :ref:`Word <word>` class represents a word Cardbuilder is trying to find data for, which may involve searching for multiple forms of the word.
 The possibilities for different word forms ultimately depend on the language, but a very straightforward example for English is casing - we generally want to look for the lowercase version of a word in addition to whatever casing it originally had.

-Cardbuilder's resolution engine will automatically call ``lookup_word`` for every available form of the word until a result is found, but data sources should return data as soon as they find a match for one of the word's forms.
-Words act like containers that include all their forms by supporting iteration and membership checks.
+For the purposes of Data Source implementation, a ``Word`` can be be thought of a a container of possible forms, and in fact they can be iterated like containers as well.
+Cardbuilder's resolution engine will automatically call ``lookup_word`` for every available form of the word until a result is found, so in many cases it is safe to simply ignore ``Word``s altogether.
+That said, data sources should return data as soon as they find a match for one of the word's forms, so comparing against all forms of the word can be useful in cases where querying the underlying source of data can return more than just exact matches.

 Returning Data